pairshaped/curlingio-draws/README.md

 - [x] Highlight draw label, starts at, sheet, attendance inputs if they aren't valid.
 - [x] Validate draw sheet input is game assigned that would not result it a team playing more than once in the same draw.
 - [x] Validate draw starts at isn't blank.
-- [ ] Validate draw starts at is a valid date/time.
 - [x] Validate draw starts at is unique across all draws.
 - [x] Validate draw label isn't blank.
 - [x] Validate draw label is unique across all draws.
-- [ ] Validate draw attendance is not a negative number.
+- [x] Validate draw attendance is not a negative number.
-- [ ] Validate draw attendance is a reasonable number (not too high).
+- [x] Validate draw attendance is a reasonable number (not too high).
+- [ ] Validate draw sheets on change.
+- [ ] Get rid of the validate button in favour of real time validation and a disabled save button.
 - [ ] Implement save / serilization

 ## Roadmap Features